wirednkod/wirednkod/README.md

 ### Hi there 👋

 My name is Nikos Kontakis.
-I am full stacking - using Javascript stack - always willing to learn more.
+I am full stacking - using mainly JS/TS (react/node) - always willing to learn more.

 - 🔭 I’m currently working on decentralised web (or web3).
 - 🌱 I’m currently learning: (or trying to lean) rust.